sanger/traction-ui/README.md

         npm run test:e2e:one

+- Running an individual end to end test, without an interactive cypress session:

+        npm run test:cypress:all -- --spec **/<spec_file>

     You will need to make the following changes to get it working:
     - if you don't already have one create `.env.production.local` in the root folder as a copy of `.env.production`
     - change `VITE_TRACTION_BASE_URL=REPLACE_VITE_TRACTION_BASE_URL` to `VITE_TRACTION_BASE_URL=http://traction`